-- Pupils with SEN are encouraged to be part of all areas of the school community, including the school council. - Pupils are supported by key-adults by an LSA and/or a member of our Inclusion Team. - Younger pupils are support by our Play Pals and Play Buddies.

-Some children access nurture or social skills/communication groups to support there SEMH development
+- Pupils with SEN are encouraged to be part of all areas of the school community, including Pupil Parliament - Pupils are supported by key-adults by an LSA and/or a member of our Inclusion Team. - Younger pupils are supported by our Play Pals and Play Buddies. - Some children access nurture or social skills/communication groups to support there SEMH development